-- (1) Options vest 25% on each of the first four anniversaries of the date of grant, subject to the terms and conditions of the plan and award agreement.
-Fiscal 2021 options were granted on November 23, 2020. - (2) Represents possible payout that could have been earned under the Executive Bonus Program for the fiscal year ended October 2, 2021.
-See the Summary Compensation Table above for the amounts actually earned based on fiscal 2021 performance.
-The performance targets and actual performance achieved are discussed under "Executive Compensation Short-Term Annual Performance-Based Cash Incentive" above - (3) Reflects the potential payout range of PSU awards granted in fiscal year 2021 to our Named Executive Officers in accordance with the Company's long-term incentive award program, as described above.
+(1) Options vest 25% on each of the first four anniversaries of the date of grant, subject to the terms and conditions of the plan and award agreement.
+Fiscal 2022 options were granted on November 26, 2021.

+(2) Represents possible payout that could have been earned under the Executive Bonus Program for the fiscal year ended October 1, 2022.
+See the Summary Compensation Table above for the amounts actually earned based on fiscal 2022 performance.
+The performance targets and actual performance achieved are discussed under "Executive Compensation - Short-Term Annual Performance-Based Cash Incentive" above.

+(3) Reflects the potential payout range of PSU awards granted in fiscal year 2022 to our Named Executive Officers in accordance with the Company's long-term incentive award program, as described above.
 At the conclusion of the three-year performance cycle, payouts can range from 0% to 200% of the target number of units awarded based on Berry's relative TSR and ROCE targets over the three-year performance cycle as described in more detail above.
-For more detail, see "Executive Compensation Program Equity and Equity-Based Compensation Plans Performance-Based Restricted Stock Units." - (4) Reflects the aggregate grant date fair value of the PSUs at the 100% target performance level.
-For PSU awards granted in fiscal 2021, the payout of the awards is based on the Company achieving the performance criteria (relative TSR and ROCE targets, each with a 50% weighting factor), at the end of the three-year performance period commencing on September 27, 2020, as shown in the table below:
+For more detail, see "Executive Compensation Program - Equity and Equity-Based Compensation Plans - Performance-Based Restricted Stock Units."

+(4) Reflects the aggregate grant date fair value of the PSUs at the 100% target performance level.
+For PSU awards granted in fiscal 2022, the payout of the awards is based on the Company achieving the performance criteria (relative TSR and ROCE targets, each with a 50% weighting factor), at the end of the three-year performance period commencing on October 3, 2021, as shown in the table below:

 Metric Weighting

-Relative TSR vs. Peer Group
+Relative TSR vs. Peer Gro Relative TSR vs. Peer Group

 Fifty Percent (50%) Threshold Target Maximum

 Percentile Below 25% 25% 50% 75%

 Vesting Payout % 0% 50% 100% 200%

-ROCE
+ROCE ROCE

 Threshold Target Maximum

 Fifty Percent (50%) Performance Below 13% 13% 14% 15%

+Vesting Payout % 0% 50% 100% 200%

+Payout scale pro-rated on a straigh t-line basis.
+1 1 1